Akshay-gurav-31/Dietly/README.md

-# Dietly2
+# Dietly

-Dietly2 is a single-page React application for building and tracking nutrition plans with a focus on Indian foods.
+Dietly is a single-page React application for building and tracking nutrition plans with a focus on Indian foods.
 It provides a multi-step diet form, a food selector (with a local dataset of Indian foods), calorie estimation, nutrition goals, and trackers — all built using Vite + React and Tailwind CSS utilities.

 ## Key features